MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 *Release date: April 31, 2019 (May 1, 2019)*

+This release contains the following:
-This release makes changes to the Q# language and restructures the Quantum Development Kit libraries.
+- makes changes to the Q# language,
+- restructures the Quantum Development Kit libraries,
+- adds a newly contributed sample, and
+- fixes bugs.

 The changes are summarized here as well as instructions for upgrading your existing programs.
 You can read more about these changes on devblogs.microsoft.com/qsharp.

+## Q# language syntax
 This release adds new Q# language syntax:
 * Add a [shorthand way to express variations of quantum operations](xref:microsoft.quantum.language.type-model#functors) (control and adjoints) with "+" operators.
 The old syntax is deprecated.
 Programs that use the old syntax (e.g., ": adjoint") will continue to work, but a compile time warning will be generated.
 * Add a new operator for [copy-and-update](xref:microsoft.quantum.language.expressions#copy-and-update-expressions), "w/", can be used to express array creation as a modification of an existing array.